-Introduction to Web Design and Development 0.5 unit

-Prerequisites: CMPS/INTE 1024 or permission of the instructor not take this course for credit.
+Introduction to Web Design and Development 0.5 unit Prerequisite: completion of 5.0 units of university credit or permission of the instructor

 A comprehensive introduction to web site design and creation, including configuration and usage of internet-related software applications and protocols.
-Software commonly used in the business world for web site design and creation will be introduced (e.g. FrontPage, Dreamweaver and Flash).
-Note: Students who have received credit for INTE/CMPS 2260 may
+Software commonly used in the business world for web site design and creation will be introduced.
+Note: Students who have received credit for INTE/CMPS 2260 may not take this course for credit.